londonwebstandards/lws-2020-hugo/README.md

 Run `hugo server` with optional flags `--disableFastRender --gc -D` to run locally.

 Run `hugo` to generate the static site.
-Process will automated at a later stage.
+Process will be automated at a later stage.

 Build with [Hugo](https://gohugo.io/).